Exchange voucher for cash

 Do you get the payment card and only 50 € cash per month?
-If you need more cash, then let's trade!
+If you need more cash, let us exchange!

-- Bring the voucher to an exchange location!
+- Bring the voucher to an exchange point!

 Here you get cash for the vouchers.